 You sound the way you devour: speech developed as weight-reduction plan changed

 In 1985, linguist Charles Hockett suggested that labiodentals – the elegance of speech sounds such as ‘if and ‘v’ in English – would possibly have evolved as diets became softer with the circulate far from searching and gathering in the direction of agriculture and industrialized meals processing.
 These changes, he stated, altered the human bite so that new sounds have been less complicated to produce.
-Damian Blasi and Steven Moran, researchers from the Department of Comparative Linguistics at the University of Zurich in Switzerland, a notion the inspiration become interesting.
+Damian Blasi and Steven Moran, researchers from the Department of Comparative Linguistics at the University of Zurich in Switzerland, a notion the inspiration becomes interesting.